 With statistics like this, you need to practise or get professional training, offered at the forecast websites above.
 Make sure that you turn off your mobile phone, as the signal can seriously affect transceivers.
 Furthermore, make sure that you wear your transceiver close to your body, not in a pocket or rucksack, so it doesn’t get separated from you in the event of an avalanche.

 What should I be aware of on the mountain?

-If caught you are caught in a slide, try to get off the slab or grab a tree as soon as you can, as after a few seconds it will be impossible due to the rapid acceleration of the avalanche.
-Human instinct for survival will kick in, and you will try and ‘swim’ to the surface.
-Without doing this, you will sink below the surface, as snow can be up to 90% air, and the human body is more dense.
-Three quarters of victims die from asphyxiation (breathing their own carbon dioxide), and a quarter of victims die from trauma caused by hitting trees and rocks on the way down.
+Three-quarters of victims die from asphyxiation (breathing their carbon dioxide), and a quarter of victims die from trauma caused by hitting trees and rocks on the way down.
 Only 2 percent live long enough to die from hypothermia.
 Due to the asphyxiation concerns, keep your mouth closed, and don’t shout or cry out.
-If you stay conscious as you feel the avalanche come to a stop, it is important to try and protect your head with your arms to create an air pocket to breathe in.
+If you stay conscious as you feel the avalanche come to a stop, it is essential to try and protect your head with your arms to create an air pocket to help you breathe.

 What do the rescuers do?